sugarlabs/sugar-docs/dev-environment.md

 a look at the existing implementations in devbot/plugins.

 The next step is to provide distributions specific package names.
-To do so, edit the config/packages/deps.json file (or the one with your system version).
+To do so, edit the build/config/packages.json file.
 The keys of the dictionary are cross distribution dependency names, which are mapped to a list of dependency specific package names.
 For example

     "evince typelib": {
         "debian": [